kgarwood/html_to_markdown_demo/README.md

 markdown.

-Clone this repository and view app/harness_demo.html in a browser.
+1. Clone this repository and view app/harness_demo.html in a browser.

-View app/harness_demo.html in a browser.
+2. View app/harness_demo.html in a browser.

-Open the test data in tests/SampleRichTextFormatData.odt
+3. Open the test data in tests/SampleRichTextFormatData.odt

-Copy all of the document
+4. Copy all of the document to the clipboard.

-Paste it into the text area of harness_demo.html
+5. Paste it into the text area of app/harness_demo.html

 You should see three main ouptut areas:
  - HTML for rich text, which shows all the HTML that is used to support